 1. General program information

 Brief description of the program

 Ages of youth served

 Estimated number of youth to be served

+·

 Estimated number of staff needed (ratio description)

 Will volunteers be needed?

 Purpose/goals of program

 Duration of program

 Do similar programs exist?

-2. Appropriateness ---- -----------------

-] Has background research on the program been completed?
-Pro ogram procedures ] Will transportation be provided?
-If so, what are the transportation guidelines? ] What are the washroom procedures for off-site programs?
+2. Appropriateness Does the program fit within the goals of The Salvation Army?
+Has background research on the program been completed?
+3. Program procedures Will transportation be provided?
+If so, what are the transportation guidelines?
+What are the washroom procedures for off-site programs?
 Does the program involve overnight stays?
 Does the program include aquatics?
-If so, what are the procedures for monito locker rooms and changing clothes? ] What are the procedures for managing additional high-risk activities during the program?
+If so, what are the procedures for monitoring locker rooms and changing clothes?
+What are the procedures for managing additional high-risk activities during the program?